postgresml/postgresml/pgml-docs/docs/blog/postgres-full-text-search-is-awesome.md

 - embedding similarities
 - XGBoost or LightGBM inference

-These queries can execute in miliseconds on large production sized corpora with Postgres's multiple indexing strategies.
+These queries can execute in milliseconds on large production-sized corpora with Postgres's multiple indexing strategies.
 You can do all of this without adding any new infrastructure to your stack.

 The following full blown example is for demonstration purposes only.
 You may want to try the PostgresML Gym to work up to the full understanding.